Response of interferometers to the vacuum of quantum gravity

-Our goal in this paper is to provide a simple, rigorous calculation of the vacuum length fluctuations due to graviton vacuum fluctuations.
-We give a gauge-invariant observable and discuss how its vacuum fluctuations couple to a real detector.
-We perform a careful study of any possible uncontrollable divergences which might signal the breakdown of the EFT.
+We begin by defining a gauge-invariant length observable and discuss its vacuum fluctuations.
+We perform a careful study of any possible uncontrollable divergences which might signal the breakdown of the EFT calculation.
 We find no such divergences and therefore conclude that the EFT gives a well-defined, unambiguous prediction at leading order in the graviton expansion.
-This means that the suggested $\Delta L/L \sim \sqrt{\ell_{\rm pl}/L}$ scaling represents a large violation of effective field theory.
-If observed, this would require a major revision of some common expectations in quantum gravity.
+We also give a detailed prediction for the resulting signal strength in realistic detectors, such as LIGO and GQuEST, and show that these fluctuations are unobservably small (see Fig. \ref{fig:psds}).
+This means that the scaling $\Delta L/L \sim \sqrt{\ell_{\rm pl}/L}$ suggested in \cite{Hogan:2007hc,hogan2008measurement,Verlinde:2019xfb,Verlinde:2019ade,Zurek:2020ukz,Li:2022mvy,Bub:2023bfi}, if observed, would require that the metric is not quantized perturbatively into gravitons according to the usual rules of field theory, even at low energies accessible in laboratory experiments.